gruntwork-io/docs/_docs-sources/pipelines/how-it-works/index.md

 ### Standard Configuration

 The ECS deploy runner is flexible and can be configured for many tasks.
-The [standard configuration](https://github.com/gruntwork-io/terraform-aws-ci/tree/main/modules/ecs-deploy-runner-standard-configuration) is a set of 4 ECS task definitions that we ship with Pipelines by default.
+The [standard configuration](https://github.com/gruntwork-io/terraform-aws-ci/tree/main/modules/ecs-deploy-runner-standard-configuration) is a set of ECS task definitions that we ship with Pipelines by default.
 Once you have your pipeline deployed you can [modify](../maintain/extending.md) the configuration as you like.
 The configuration defines what scripts are accepted by the invoker Lambda and which arguments may be provided.
-The invoker Lambda will reject ANY script or argument not defined in the ECS Deploy Runner configuration.
+The invoker Lambda will reject _any_ script or argument not defined in the ECS Deploy Runner configuration.
-The 4 default tasks are defined below.
+The default tasks are defined below.

 #### Docker Image Builder (Kaniko)

 The Docker Image Builder task definition allows CI jobs to build docker images.
 This ECS task uses an open source library called [Kaniko](https://github.com/GoogleContainerTools/kaniko) to enable docker builds from within a docker container.
-We provide a [Docker image](https://github.com/gruntwork-io/terraform-aws-ci/tree/main/modules/ecs-deploy-runner/docker/kaniko) based on kaniko for this task.
+We provide a [Docker image](https://github.com/gruntwork-io/terraform-aws-ci/tree/main/modules/ecs-deploy-runner/docker/kaniko) based on Kaniko for this task.

 #### Packer AMI Builder